darrelllarsen/kre/README.md

 print(f";ㄹ.ㄹ; sequences (boundaries=True): {kre.findall(';ㄹ.ㄹ;', arirang, boundaries=True)}")
 > ;ㄹ.ㄹ; sequences (boundaries=True): ['를']
 ```
 The semi-colon was chosen as the default boundary marker because it appears on Korean keyboards (thus is easy to type) yet is not commonly used in Korean writing, and it is not a special character in regular expression.
-Nonetheless, the boundary marker can be set to any other character by setting `boundary_marker` to a different character.
+Nonetheless, the boundary marker can be set to any other character by setting `delimiter` to a different character.
 (Using special regular expression characters is not recommended.)
 ```
-print(f"Syllable-final ㄹ: {kre.findall('ㄹ%', arirang, boundaries=True, boundary_marker='%')}")
+print(f"Syllable-final ㄹ: {kre.findall('ㄹ%', arirang, boundaries=True, delimiter='%')}")
 > Syllable-final ㄹ: ['를', '발']
 ```